earth-chris/elapid/docs/sdm/maxent.md

 Because of this formulation, the definition of both the landscape and the background are directly related to the definition of how habitat suitability is estimated.
 These should be defined with care.

 `elapid` provides python tools for fitting Maxent models, computing features, and applying models to raster data.
-Below are some instructions for the first two; the latter is reviewed [here](../examples/geo.md#applying-predictions-to-data).
+Below are some instructions for the first two.

 ---